AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **Adversaries into Allies: How to Work with People You Don’t Agree with or Like or Trust** — Bob Burg
 - **No Ceilings, No Walls: What Women Haven’t Been Told About Leadership from Career Start to the Corporate Boardroom** — Lisa Ann Edwards
 - **Mindshift: Breaking Through Obstacles to Learn and Discover Your Hidden Potential** — Barbara Oakley
 - **Hidden Figures: The American Dream and the Untold Story of the Black Women Mathematicians Who Helped Win the Space Race** — Margot Lee Shetterly
+- **The Power of Broke: How Empty Pockets, a Tight Budget, and a Hunger for Success Can Become Your Greatest Competitive Advantage** — Daymond John (with Daniel Paisner)

 ---

 ## 🔧 Business, Technical & Data Fluency